 Epilepsy is a condition that most people are familiar with; disclaimers warning people with epilepsy about flashing lights or visual patterns in movies and games are ubiquitous in modern society.
 This article aims to outline what epilepsy is, and what to do if somebody you know is suffering from the seizures caused by epilepsy.

 Epilepsy is a brain condition that causes bursts of electrical activity in the brain.
 These bursts, known as seizures, affect a variety of mechanisms in the brain, causing brain functions to be disrupted and manifesting in a wide variety of symptoms.
-Whilst it usually mostly occurs in people over the age of 60, epilepsy can occur at any age, typically being a lifelong condition.
+While it usually mostly occurs in people over the age of 60, epilepsy can occur at any age, typically being a lifelong condition.
 It is possible that symptoms will improve over time, however.

 These seizures are the main symptom of epilepsy, but depending on which part of the brain is affected there are a wide variety of types of seizure that can be caused.
 Focal seizures are often seen as a precursor to other types of seizures, and are sometimes known as partial seizures.
-They occur whilst you are awake and cause:
+They occur while you are awake and cause:

 ● a general strange feeling that can be difficult to describe